kwilteam/kwil-js/README.md

 ```

 If the view action uses a `@caller` contextual variable, you should also pass the `kwilSigner` to the `kwil.call()` method.
 This will allow the view action to access the caller's account identifier.
-Note that the user does not need to sign anything for view actions.
+Note that the user does not need to sign for view actions.

 ```javascript
 await kwil.call(actionBody, kwilSigner)